Kilgore College Rangerettes

-The Kilgore College Rangerettes, also known simply as the Rangerettes, are the world's first woman's precision drill team, from Kilgore College in Kilgore, Texas, United States.
-They were created by Gussie Nell Davis in 1939.
-The Rangerettes have performed in 75 Cotton Bowl game halftimes in a row (Jan 1951-Jan 2025), and make regular appearances at NFL pre-game and half-time shows for the Dallas Cowboys and Houston Texans.
+The Kilgore College Rangerettes, also known simply as the Rangerettes, are the world's first women's precision drill team, from Kilgore College in Kilgore, Texas, United States.
+They were created by Gussie Nell Davis in 1940.
+The Rangerettes have performed in 76 Cotton Bowl game halftimes in a row (Jan 1951-Jan 2026), and make regular appearances at NFL pre-game and half-time shows for the Dallas Cowboys and Houston Texans.
 The Rangerettes perform at Kilgore College football games, and in many other athletic and special events, including the Cotton Bowl game, the Macy's Thanksgiving Day Parade, and five presidential inaugurations.
-They have taken several world tours since the 1970s, including South America, the Far East, Romania, France, Canada, Japan, Italy, Switzerland, England, Scotland, and Ireland.
+They have taken several world tours since the 1970s, including South America, Hong Kong, Macao, South Korea, Romania, France, Canada, Japan, Italy, Switzerland, England, Scotland, and Ireland.

 History

 The Kilgore College Rangerettes were founded by Gussie Nell Davis, a physical education instructor from Farmersville, Texas who had previously taken an all-girl's group called the "Flaming Flashes" from being a simple high school pep-squad to an elaborately performing drum and bugle corps in Greenville, Texas.
 In 1939, Davis was hired away from Greenville High School by the Kilgore College Dean, Dr. B. E. Masters.
 Masters wanted something different than the traditional women's drum and bugle corps.
 He wanted something that would increase female enrollment at the college but would also keep fans in their seats during football half time shows instead of drinking alcohol under the stands.
 Opting early to forgo the use of musical instruments, Davis focused her new team on dance and choreography, later naming the group the Rangerettes.
 The Rangerettes became a success early on despite criticisms of their uniforms featuring skirts above the knee, which by the 1960s had become much shorter.
 Davis served as the group's director for thirty-nine years, until June 1979.

 There is disagreement within the Rangerette alumni group and others in the dance team industry regarding the date of the first Rangerette performance.
 Several sources have it as September 12, 1940, but in an oral interview with Texas State University history professor Dan K. Utley, Davis confirmed the first performance date as September 19, 1940, as does the book, A History of Kilgore College, 1935-1981.